frederic-perez/AmE-dictionary/data/idioms.md

 __armed to the teeth__ :two: Fully armed, having many weapons.
 __around the clock__ :two: Without stopping. _Syn_ for 24 hours, round the clock
 __around the corner__ :two: Going to happen soon.
-__as a duck takes to water__ _cliché_ Esily and naturally. _She took to singingjust as a duck takes to water._ _The baby adapted to the bottle as a duck takes to water._
+__as a duck takes to water__ _cliché_ Easily and naturally. _She took to singing just as a duck takes to water._ _The baby adapted to the bottle as a duck takes to water._
 __as blind as a bat__ Unable to see well.
 __as easy as shooting fish in a barrel__ Of some task or activity, exceptionally easy to do or accomplish. _Like shooting fish in a barrel._
 __as far as__ _As far as I’m concerned, if you can’t do the crawl you can’t swim._